Shopify/shopify-cli/docs/app/node/index.md

 ---
-title: Getting started with Node app projects
+title: Getting started with Node.js app projects
 section: node
 ---

 ## Create a new Node.js app project

-To create a new Node project, type `shopify create node`.
+To create a new Node.js project, type `shopify create node`.
 This will scaffold a new Node.js app in a subdirectory.

 ```console
 $ shopify create node